-10. Set a timmer for 15 minutes every night before bed or every morning before work.
+10. Set a timer for 15 minutes every day.

-Seriously, 15 minutes a day will add up to over 90 hours in the course of a year.
+Just think about it… 15 minutes a day adds up to over 90 hours in the course of a year.

 11. Tackle your junk drawer.

-Since I open that drawer often, it feels great to open an organized drawer every time!
+I use my junk drawer several times a day, and it feels great to open an organized drawer every time.

 13. Get your family involved.

-Even small children can help.
-Most of the time, children will be more likely to KEEP things organized if they are involved in the process.
+Even small children can help out around the house, and oftentimes, children are more likely to keep things organized if they are involved in the process.

-Organizing does NOT have to be expensive.
+Organizing doesn’t have to be expensive.
 Get creative and think outside the box… literally!

 17. Create a place for all your tax papers.

-This does not have to be anything fancy, but it will save you SO much time and stress!
+This does not have to be anything fancy, but it will save you time and stress come tax season.

-Simply designate a box, bin, drawer, or file for ALL this year’s tax papers (I use a file folder).
-Then, when tax season comes around next year, you’ll be prepared!
+Simply designate a box, bin, drawer, or file for all the current year’s tax papers (I use a file folder).
+Then, deposit all tax-related documents in that file/box/bin throughout the year.

-Put a recycle bin in your kitchen… or better yet, in your garage and purge all junk mail BEFORE you set it down.
+Put a recycle bin in your kitchen… or better yet, in your garage, and purge all junk mail BEFORE it comes into your home.

 19. Deep clean one type of surface each week.